The Basics of Workers CompensationSeptember 27, 2018

 An employer can challenge reasonableness and necessity, like excessive treatment, experimental treatments, “new-fangled” medicine, etc., but they must file a Petition to do so.
 Payment may be denied based on causal connection/relatedness to injury if, and only if, medical documentation supports the denial.

 According to 1996 amendments to the Workers Comp Act, an employer may control the employee’s care for 90 days after injury, if:

 - A list containing at least 6 providers, also called the “panel list”, is prominently displayed

 - The employee receives a copy of the list both at the time of hire and at the notification of injury

-- The employee signs an acknowledgement of receipt
+- The employee signs an acknowledgment of receipt

 This can help the employee get care earlier, get back to work sooner, and help the employer control costs associated with medical benefits.
 If all of the above conditions are met and employee treats the injury with a non-panel provider in the first 90 days, the employer is not required to pay for the treatment.